Molagg92/CapstonePage/README.md

 `7:49` : spent a few minuets rewriting the Model. wasnt folloiwng naming conventions.

 `8:09` : workinginthe details paide got Employee

+`9:12` : Ive hit a wall, for some reason the Id of all my instances are comming back as 0